London may be moving beyond the peak of the omicron variant

 “We are not seeing a surge in mortality,” Chris Whitty, the government’s chief medical officer, said Tuesday.
 He said booster shots are offering 88 percent protection against hospitalization.

-Hospital administrators say their biggest challenge isn’t a wave of sick and dying patients, but staff shortages.
-Ten hospitals in England have announced “critical incidents,” declared when health administrators fear they cannot provide crucial services because of severe personnel shortfalls, spurred by doctors and nurses isolating at home because they themselves are infected.
+Hospital administrators say their biggest challenge isn’t a wave of sick and dying patients but staff shortages.
+Ten hospitals in England have announced “critical incidents,” declared when health officials fear they cannot provide crucial services because of severe personnel shortfalls, spurred by doctors and nurses isolating at home because they themselves are infected.

-Observing the hospital admissions data and infection rates, the disease modeler who helped design Britain’s lockdown strategy said Tuesday that he was “cautiously optimistic” that new infections have plateaued in London and could begin to drop next week.
+The disease modeler who helped design Britain’s earlier lockdown strategy, Neil Ferguson, said Tuesday that he was “cautiously optimistic” that new infections have peaked in London among those age 18 to 50.
+He expected rates to begin to fall next week.

-Neil Ferguson, an epidemiologist from Imperial College London, told BBC Radio, “An epidemic reaching such high numbers can’t sustain those numbers forever.
+Ferguson, an epidemiologist from Imperial College London, told BBC Radio: “An epidemic reaching such high numbers can’t sustain those numbers forever.
 So we would expect to see case numbers start to come down in the next week, maybe already coming down in London, but in other regions a week to three weeks.”

-Ferguson, who is often criticized by opponents of lockdowns for his worst-case scenario forecasts, added, “I’m cautiously optimistic that infection rates in London in that key 18-to-50 age group, which has been driving the omicron epidemic, may possibly have plateaued.
-It is too early to say whether they’re going down yet.”

-Ferguson and others have cautioned that the number of new infections may be undercounts, because the British government has struggled to keep up with demands for testing kits.
+Ferguson and others have cautioned that the number of new infections may be undercounts because the British government has struggled to keep up with demands for testing kits.

 Hopson said it was “striking” that when NHS hospital administrators were asked what they were most worried about a month ago, when omicron first appeared in Britain, they said a wave of elderly patients.